voder-ai/eslint-plugin-traceability/docs/rules/valid-annotation-format.md

 - Cannot be expressed cleanly at all, or
 - Leads to confusing or incorrect deep-validation results when checked by `valid-req-reference`.

-`@implements` solves this by letting you list, on a single line, the story file followed by all requirement IDs from that story that the code implements.
+`@supports` solves this by letting you list, on a single line, the story file followed by all requirement IDs from that story that the code implements.

 ### Before: single-story annotations only